Adverse childhood experiences: Findings

+An ACE score above six was associated with a 30-fold (3000%) increase in attempted suicide.
+The study also found that two-thirds of suicide attempts are directly linked to ACEs.

+The effects of ACEs on lifestyle problems also depend on the types of ACEs experienced with studies reporting that individuals who experienced household substance abuse during childhood were 3.3 times as likely to abuse substances as adults compared to people with the same ACE score but who did not experience household substance abuse during childhood.

+Other studies

+One study conducted in the United Kingdom found that having four or more ACEs was associated with a twofold increase in alcoholism.

 Subsequent surveys

 The ACE Study has produced more than 50 articles that look at the prevalence and consequences of ACEs.
-It has been influential in several areas.
-Subsequent studies have confirmed the high frequency of adverse childhood experiences.

 The original study questions have been used to develop a 10-item screening questionnaire.
-Numerous subsequent surveys have confirmed that adverse childhood experiences are frequent.

-The Behavioral Risk Factor Surveillance System (BRFSS) which is run by the CDC, is an annual survey conducted in waves by groups of individual state and territory health departments..
+The Behavioral Risk Factor Surveillance System (BRFSS) which is run by the CDC, is an annual survey conducted in waves by groups of individual state and territory health departments.
 An expanded ACE survey instrument was included in several states found each state.
 Adverse childhood experiences were even more frequent in studies in urban Philadelphia and in a survey of young mothers (mostly younger than 19).
 Surveys of adverse childhood experiences have been conducted in multiple EU member countries.

+A nationally representative study of Adverse Childhood Experiences (ACEs) in Mexico, conducted between 2021 and 2022, found that childhood adversity is highly prevalent among adults.
+Based on a sample of 13,781 Mexican adults across all 32 federal entities, 74.0% reported at least one ACE, while 40.98% reported four or more, with a mean ACE score of 2.49.
+The most common forms of adversity were emotional abuse (40.1%), emotional neglect (31.0%), and sexual abuse (28.8%), suggesting that psychological and relational trauma represent the predominant burden of childhood adversity in the Mexican population.
+These findings align with international evidence linking multiple ACE exposures to higher risks of depression, substance use, and chronic disease in adulthood, underscoring the need for trauma-informed public health and educational policies in Latin America.